bstaple1/MTGA_Draft_17Lands/README.md

 - Column 4: Configure column 2 of the pack table, missing table, compare table, and taken table.
 Any filter can be used.
 This configures the same column as the deck filter drop-down in the main window.

+- Deck Filter Format: Used to switch the Deck Filter, Column 2, Column 3, and Column 4 values to either the color permutations (i.e., UB, BG, WUG, etc.) or the guild/shard/clan names (i.e., Dimir, Golgari, Bant, etc.)

 - Enable Deck Stats: Displays the deck stats table and drop-down in the main window.

 - Enable Missing Cards: Displays the missing cards table in the main window.